 The subject of brain injury is not discussed frequently, even though it affects millions of Americans.
-Traumatic brain injury (TBI) is a serious condition that can have life-long effects for the victim.
+Traumatic brain injuries are a serious condition that can have life-long effects for the victim.
 Sadly, people who suffer from TBI often do so without the support and assistance they need to help them manage their condition.
 In response, Brain Injury Awareness Month was created to help educate the public about this widespread condition.

 A lack of awareness of brain injury and its impacts can be traced to a number of factors: